wlmchen/PrimeBot/README.md

 | `>b32decode` | `b32d` | Decode text from base32 |
 | `>b85encode` | `b85e` | Encode text into base85 |
 | `>b85decode` | `b85d` | Decode text from base85 |

-## Support

-Get help at our [discord server](https://discord.gg/AtecbFZPZv)

-## Troubleshooting

-Create an issue or ask in the discord server with a copy of the `error.log` file

-### Licensing

-Everything in this repository is licensed under the AGPLv3+ License.